pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-what-software-developers-talk-about.md

 ## Conclusion

-For software teams to thrive, communication is a crucial ingredient.
-People involved in the production of software should not feel hindered to explain their thinking, but the presence of arcane terms may lead to feelings of exclusion for others.
+While this post doesn't delve deeply into what concerns software developers, I hope I have shone a light for you onto their subjects and cleared some of the mystery.

+Communication is a crucial ingredient in teams that thrive.
 Thus it is important to understand the problems and intent of team members to allow a high level of cooperation and confidence.